aws-samples/aws-batch-comp-infrastructure-sample/docker/README-Solver-Development.md

 - <docker_image_name>, which is `satcomp-mallob` for this example.
 - <query_file>, which is the name of the test file for the solver.
 If you use the defaults, you should put SAT/SMT files in the docker/runner/experiment subdirectory, and if you run the script from the `runner` directory, then you can use standard shell completion for paths.

 To run the script with the `test.cnf` file we provided, call `run_parallel.sh satcomp-mallob experiment/test.cnf` from within the `runner` directory.
+After creating a container, the script will drop you into a bash shell for this container.

 The script will create an `input.json` file in the host run directory.
 This file will be copied to the docker run directory `/rundir`, where it will be read by the solver script.